Post Summary: The Ultimate Camping Checklist (+ free download for easy packing!) Updated May 2023

 First aid kits are always one of the most essential camping items to bring on your camping or backpacking trip.

 If you’re packing light, these Adventure Medical Kits from REI are a great option.

 One of the most essential pieces on your camping checklist a water storage container!
 Not only will you use water for drinking, but for cooking, staying clean while camping, and everything in between.

 This is especially important if you are camping in a location that doesn’t have running water (very common in winter camping!).

 We suggest packing a refillable water carrier like this one so you can use it over and over again.
 If you want to be extra prepared, try calling the local gas stations or state parks on your way, and see if they have stations to fill up your water.

-This piece of equipment can take on a lot of different shapes.
+I don’t know about you, but coffee is always one of our top 10 things to bring camping!
+How you decide to make it can take on a lot of different forms.
 You can heat up water over a campfire using a percolator, speed heat water with a Jet Boil, or simply use a camping stove and a pot of water.

 Read More: How We Prepare Coffee On The Road

 No more sitting on log stumps and coolers!